Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Implementation in Distributed and Streaming Models

-In the following we explain how to implement the gradient descent algorithm for computing $ (1+\epsilon) $-approximate shortest transshipment and SSSP in distributed and streaming models.
-Common to all these implementations is the use of sparse \emph{spanners.} We restate the definition here. \definitionspanner* In other words, a spanner removes edges from $G$ while approximately preserving distances.
-This implies that an optimal solution of an instance of the shortest transshipment problem on an $\alpha$-spanner of the input graph is an $\alpha$-approximate solution to the original problem.
-We give deterministic algorithms for computing spanners in distributed and streaming models in Appendix~\ref{sec:spanner}.
+In the following we explain how to implement the gradient descent algorithm for computing $ (1+\varepsilon) $-approximate transshipments and SSSP in distributed and streaming models.
+Common to all these implementations is the use of sparse \emph{spanners.} We give deterministic algorithms for computing spanners in distributed and streaming models in Section~\ref{sec:spanner}.